oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 The exception to this rule is that all memory allocation APIs are thread-safe since they allocate from a single global memory pool.
 If an application needs lock-free memory allocation, then it could allocate a per-thread pool and implement its own sub-allocator.

-An application is in direct control over all Host thread creation and usage.
-The driver should never implicitly create threads.
-If there is a need for an implementation to use a background thread, then that thread should be created and provided by the application.

 Each API function must document details on the multithreading requirements for that call.

 The primary usage-model enabled by these rules is: